FedSS: Federated Learning with Smart Selection of clients: Background

 \section{Background}

-Last decade saw an explosion of data driven and machine learning based applications to solve different problems.
-This naturally lead to a lot of fruitful discussion about ownership and control of access to this data.
-Users are concerned about privacy of their sensitive data and do not prefer sharing it with the third party organizations.
-However, the value of models trained on this user data is quite high to both the organizations and end users.
-Thus, recently we have seen a lot of work on privacy preserving designs of machine learning models, popularly known as federated learning.
+The past decade has seen an explosion of data-driven and machine learning-based applications that solve different problems.
+This naturally leads to a lot of fruitful discussions about ownership and access control of these data.
+Users are concerned about the privacy of their sensitive data and do not prefer sharing it with third-party organizations.
+However, diverse and heterogeneous training data is of great importance to those models.
+Thus, recently we have seen a lot of work on privacy-preserving designs of machine learning models, popularly known as federated learning.

-Federated learning is a privacy preserving method of distributed learning over heterogeneous user data.
-Federated learning follows the philosophy of "bringing the code to data, instead of bringing data to code" to address the above mentioned privacy conerns \cite{fl-scale,mcmahan_ramage_2017}.
-The architecture presented by Bonawitz et. al. \cite{fl-scale} consists of a server responsible for selecting client devices for training from a pool of currently available devices for each round.
-Server maintains a copy of global model, which it distributes to the selected client devices at start of each round.
-Each client trains the model on their local data and send the gradients back to the server.
-The server, after getting gradients from all the clients calculates the average gradient using the FedAvg algorithm.
-This gradient is used to update the global model, which is then distributed in the next round.
+Federated learning is a privacy-preserving method of distributed learning over heterogeneous user data.
+Federated learning follows the philosophy of "bringing the code to data, instead of bringing data to code" to address the above-mentioned privacy concerns \cite{fl-scale,mcmahan_ramage_2017}.
+The architecture presented by Bonawitz et. al. \cite{fl-scale} consists of a server responsible for selecting client devices for training from a pool of available devices in each round.
+The server maintains a copy of the global model, which is distributed to selected client devices at the start of each round.
+Each client trains the model with their local data and sends the gradients back to the server.
+The server calculates the average gradient using the FedAvg algorithm after collecting gradients.
+This average gradient is used to update the global model, which is then distributed in the next round.